MASS4ORG/mass4-site/content/guinevere/index.md

 <div class="row">

 :::col
-#### Drawn with as many effects as you like
+#### Drawn with unlimited effects

 Shapes can be drawn with various effects, such as gradients, textures and shadows.
-All effects are easily animatable, and gradients look good and don't have the banding artifacts that are common in other systems.
+All effects are easily animatable, and gradients look excellent without the banding artifacts that are common in other systems.

-Also note that all the effects will actually be drawn on top of each other in the given order, all in a single draw call.
+Also note that all the effects will actually be drawn on top of each other in the specified order, all in a single draw call.
 In fact, all shapes in a given z-index are included in the same single draw call that draws the rest of the geometry.
 ```cs
 gui.DrawShape(position, shape)
     .SolidColor(Color.HSVLerp(a, b, tHover))